Using Evidence in the Targeted Earlier Intervention Program

 - day-to-day feedback from people using your service

-- this can be information collected through surveys, interviews and focus groups with clients.
+- information collected through surveys, interviews and focus groups with clients

 - clinical and subject matter expertise, insight and skills developed over many years